 Before you start any treatment, you should separate your infested rabbits from any other rabbits you have, as ear mites spread from rabbit to rabbit very quickly.
 Then clean the cage and surrounding area, as well as sterilizing dishes and water bowls, to prevent re-infestation.
 When mite-infested rabbits shake or scratch their ears, flakes of mite-infested crust and scale rain down from the ears and into the rabbit’s environment.
 These falling flakes and crusts contain live mites and their eggs.

 Because rabbit ear mites can survive away from the host animal for days to weeks (up to 3 weeks, depending on environmental humidity and temperature conditions), the environment of the mite-infested rabbit (hutches, burrows, pasture, feeding sources) should also be considered an important source of mite-infestation for non-infected animals.
-Non-infested rabbits can contract ear-mites from direct contact with the environment and burrows inhabited by ear-mite-infested rabbits.
+Non-infested rabbits can contract ear-mites from direct contact with the environment inhabited by ear-mite-infested rabbits.
 For this reason, when treating ear mites in rabbits, it is important to also decontaminate the environment that the rabbit is living in so that it does not become a source of mite re-infestation for the newly-treated rabbits.

 When treating your rabbits do not remove the crust that appears in your rabbit’s ear.
 This will leave open, bloody skin that will easily become infected.
 This just puts the rabbit through unnecessary pain.
 The crusts will generally just fall off on their own when your rabbit shakes his head.